 You may be wondering how writing for the web is different than other types of writing.
-Website content creation is an art form all its own because unlike print materials, web visitors prefer to skim the text.
+Business website content creation is an art form all its own because unlike print materials, web visitors prefer to skim the text.
 With literally millions of choices at their fingertips, internet users prefer to scan content quickly to find results.
-If they don't find what they are looking for, they will quickly bounce from your site.
+If they don’t find what they are looking for, they will quickly bounce from your site.

 The Nielsen Norman Group, an organization dedicated to evidence-based user experience research, found in a recent study that the average viewer will linger ten to twenty seconds on a site before leaving.
 Other studies say the magic number is closer to five seconds.
 Regardless, that isn’t much time to grab your visitor’s attention.